6/5/2025

 Why your battery is not fully charged - and you are better for it.

 Why does your battery sometimes not charge to full capacity even when the sun is shining brightly?
 With FlexiO your home battery is cleverly controlled to get maximum efficiency from your installation.
-By deliberately not always charging to 100%, you can help keep the electricity grid in balance and earn money as well.
+By deliberately not always charging to 100%, you can help keep the electricity grid balanced and earn money as well.
 Find out how grid balancing works and why it's good news if your battery is not completely full.

 Sunny days and a well-stocked home battery seem like a perfect combination at first glance.
 But sometimes you notice that your battery was not fully charged while the sun was shining brightly.
 Logical?
 No. Desirable?
 Absolutely.